 OK, there you have it.
 Welcome to The Resilience Journal.
 I’ve always made certain print and digital magazines such a part of my life that they become like friends I can’t wait to talk to.
 Know the feeling?

-Well, here’s to making TRJ a part of your life — leading up to the Green Hope book in 2020 that will feed so much from what happens here among us.
+Well, here’s to making TRJ a part of your life — leading up to the book One Point Five in 2020 that will feed so much from what happens here among us.

 To support our work, please follow and subscribe to TRJ, comment on our stories and share them widely, and publish your stories via our sponsored-content program, where you’re able to raise the volume of your own voice.

 Let’s build a community of the resilient, of those like you who see beyond today’s narrative and long to create a new one.
 That was the goal in 12/12 and remains so more than five years later, albeit updated.